 PM interacts with CMs; discusses on easing curbs, boosting economic activity

-New Delhi, May 11: Prime Minister Narendra Modi on Monday chaired fifth online meeting with chief ministers on ways to strengthen the COVID-19 containment strategy and stepping up of economic activities in a calibrated manner as the 54-day nationwide lockdown nears an end.
+New Delhi, May 11: Prime Minister Narendra Modi on Monday chaired the fifth online meeting with Chief Ministers on ways to strengthen the COVID-19 containment strategy and stepping up of economic activities in a calibrated manner as the 54-day nationwide lockdown nears an end.

 In his opening remarks, PM Modi speaks about migrants, says he understands their need to go home.
 It is challenge for us is to not let Covid-19 spread to villages, the PM says.